veertuinc/anka-docs/content/en/docs/Getting Started/partials/_install-anka-cli.md

 > ***NOTE***
-> Perform the following steps on the machine that is intended to be a Node.
+> Perform the following steps on the machines you intend to be Nodes.
 > "Nodes" are the host machines you want to run the Anka VMs.
 You can use any Apple hardware for this.

 ### Install the Anka CLI